GERD (Gastroesophageal Reflux Disease) in Children

 as a burning chest pain.
 It begins behind the breastbone and moves up to the neck

 and throat.
-It can last as long as 2 hours.
-It is often worse after eating.
-Lying
+It can last as long as 2 hours or even longer.
+It's often worse after

 Children younger than age 12 will often have different GERD symptoms.
 They will have